Across much of the Latin world, November 1st is a massive occasion.

 On the day itself, you may also see people eating sweet cakes and treats (namely borrachuelos, buñuelos and huesos de santos) in the cemetery.
 This is because it’s believed that each one eaten would save a soul from purgatory.

-In Malaga, the historic Cementerio San Miguel is definitely worth a visit.
-As is the English Cemetery.
+To experience these festivities in Malaga first-hand, the historic Cementerio San Miguel (pictured above) is definitely worth a visit.
+As is the English Cemetery, located close to La Malagueta bullring.